baetyl/baetyl/doc/us-en/tutorials/Message-handling-with-function-module.md

             └── service.yml
 ```

-As configured above, if the MQTTBOX has established a connection with OpenEdge via the Local Hub Service, the message published to the topic `t` will be handled by `sayhi` function, and the result will be published to the Local Hub Service with the topic `t/hi`.
+As configured above, if the MQTTBOX has established a connection with OpenEdge via the `localhub` Service, the message published to the topic `t` will be handled by `sayhi` function, and the result will be published to the `localhub` Service with the topic `t/hi`.
 At the same time, the MQTT client subscribed the topic `t/hi` will receive the result message.

 _**NOTE**: Any function that appears in the `rules` configuration must be configured in the `functions` configuration, otherwise OpenEdge will not be started._